Earu/AudioChain/README.md

-# AudioChain - Cross-Platform Audio Processing with VST3 Plugin Chain
+# AudioChain - Cross-Platform Audio Processing with Multi-Format Plugin Chain

-AudioChain is a JUCE-based application that processes audio input through a customizable VST3 plugin chain.
+AudioChain is a JUCE-based application that processes audio input through a customizable plugin chain supporting VST2, VST3, and Audio Unit formats.
 This enables real-time audio processing and effects for any audio source on your system, supporting both macOS and Windows platforms.

 ![image](https://github.com/user-attachments/assets/c2374a4a-3fb8-4b78-977c-84ad483ba88d)